 The Taoism of Lao Tzu and Chuang Tzu Explained

 Taoism is not a religion.
-To the Taoist, gods and the afterlife are vague, almost non-existent.
+To the Taoists, gods and the afterlife are vague, almost non-existent.
 Taoism is all about here and now: the philosophy of how to live a pleasant life, without causing unnecessary commotion or distress.
 Tao, the Way, is a kind of natural law behind all of creation.
 The one who can harmonize with it will be at peace with existence.

 Swedish translation of it in 1991, and in 2011 I completed one in English, where I explain each chapter from a perspective also relevant in our modern life.
 The old Taoist philosophy classic still has a lot to teach us.

 Click the header to see the complete text of my Tao Te Ching book is online on this website: